Open one of the provided overviews of online medicine retailer.

 |MedCod tables:||SELECT, UPDATE, DELETE and CREATE (causes of death can be deleted and / or created during the coding process).|

-When you use the link below, then you will find the connection strings for each Microsoft Office version.
-You will find the link below as well as at your Options tool for Tables database and Certificate database.
+When you use the link below, you will find the connection strings for each Microsoft Office version.
+You will find the link below as well at your Options tool for Tables database and Certificate database.

 As Iris is developing rapidly, you should consult the table definition in the Access databases supplied by Iris.
 The Iris Reference Guide is updated with every new version of Iris.

 Yes, Iris detects access conflicts and warns the coder if the record has been changed by another user.
 This should be avoided because it can result in data loss.
-The same warning occurs when using Iris on a write protected database.
+The same warning occurs when using Iris on a write-protected database.

 We use Windows or user authentication.
 Iris doesn't manage application roles at the moment.
 This is something that could be implemented later if there is a strong need.